truongluan303/geek-pursuit/README.md

 - With a URL to a current job in a job list: https://geek-pursuit.herokuapp.com/linkedin/job-info?job_url_or_id=https://www.linkedin.com/jobs/collections/recommended/?currentJobId=3202709906

-The API should also works even with query parameters in the URL.
+The API should also work even with query parameters in the URL.
 So there's a good chance you don't have to clean up the LinkedIn job URL before using it.

-A successful returned payload should have this format:
+A successfully returned payload should have this format:

 - __title__: the position's title,
 - __company__: the company's name,